Meet the Team

 I lovingly call myself “the can opener”.
 Raising awareness is what I do best.
 What I love most about this work are the ah-hah moments that change how we see the world forever.

-I use my teaching background, and my experiences as a biracial, queer woman to focus on strategically creating cultures of learning in business that build awareness and understanding, and a willingness to engage in uncomfortable conversations – resulting in environments where people thrive.
+I use my teaching background, and my lived experiences to focus on strategically creating cultures of learning in business that build awareness and understanding, and a willingness to engage in uncomfortable conversations – resulting in environments where people thrive.

 I’m committed to the “both/and” and the connection, learning and healing leaning into this can create.